jrlearnstomath/categories-for-a-working-homemaker/index.md

 title: Welcome to the place I put stuff!
 ---

 This is a place I put stuff, for now, while I'm off learning how to prove things.
+The stuff here is what wise ones have recommended to me.

 # Books
-## Proving stuff
+## Proving things
 Leinster, *Basic Category Theory*

 Goldblatt, *Topoi: The Categorical Analysis of Logic*